OleksSobol/olekssobol.github.io/index.md

 I'm a software engineer passionate about full-stack development and artificial intelligence.
 I document my journey from network engineering to software development, sharing insights on practical coding challenges and solutions.

-**Current Focus:** Python, JavaScript, AI agents, and modern web development
+**Current Focus:** Python, GO, C, AI agents, and modern backend development

 ---